KnowYourChapo/KnowYourChapo.github.io/index.md

 <br><br>
 <h1><u>What can I do to help?</u></h1>
-You can help by <b>downvoting, calling out, and shaming</b> Chapoposters anywhere you see them.
+You can help by <b>downvoting and calling out</b> Chapoposters anywhere you see them.
 It's helpful to remember the three D's: <b>downvote, discourage, deride</b>.

 <br><br><br><br>
 <center>
 Below is a list of known Chapoposters.
 The users at the top of the list are <b>high-priority offenders</b>: those that have the highest amount of activity outside of r/ChapoTrapHouse.
-High-priority offenders require the <b>most amount of attention</b> from community members.
 If you encounter them, remember to <b>aggressively</b> apply the three D's.

+<br><br>

+ <b>NOTE:</b> the extremists that our organization targets have successfully <b>disabled a portion of our collection infrastructure</b> by getting the KnowYourChapo reddit bot suspended.
+The user collection process is still taking place, but the bot that alerts people is no longer active.
+Our public outreach team is currently working on a more robust solution.
+In the mean time, remember to check back here regularly and continue to help fight hate online.

 </center>